 Pictures just don’t do this beautiful, super clean VW Sundial Camper justice.

-Photos of some of the road trip.
+Photos of some of the road trip below.
 We bought the bus and drove it home (280 miles) with no problems.
 OK, to be honest, the fuel pump leaked about two blocks from our pickup location.
 A quick field repair and we were on the road!

 It drives like new.
 Straight, tight steering, glides through the gears and quiet.
 I’ve never driven a nicer bus.

-We did do a little maintenance on this beauty; Oil change, new fuel lines, new axle boots, fresh gear oil in the tranny, etc…
+We did do a little maintenance on this beauty; oil change, new fuel lines, new axle boots, fresh gear oil in the tranny, etc… Photos of that and the good pics of the rust free undercarriage on Google Drive

 See the notes from the previous owner (a retired Porsche Mechanic) who passed away in 2004, The last entry was at 29,815 miles.
 I purchased it (from the family) with *30,336 miles.
 Wow!